AstolfoOS/AstolfOS/README.md

    pacman -Sy filesystem astolfos-backgrounds
    ```

-Packages are currently unsigned, but I'll add it at some point in the future
+Packages are currently unsigned, but I'll add signing at some point in the future